 Consequently, even Ao and his mother were not appreciated by his father, he stayed safely as the heir of the Han Dynasty.

 After Ao became the Emperor Cheng of Han, he realized that his father Liu Shi already lost many powers to the eunuch group and some powerful clans, which made it difficult for him to maintain absolute dominance.

 In the beginning, Ao used some noble clans to crack down the strong eunuch group and annihilated their power; then he assigned his mother’s Wang clan to abate other aristocrats.

-The Emperor Cheng of Han Liu Ao, then, selected some excellent officers who efficiently promoted the development of agriculture.
-He also commanded the officers to collect and edit books nationwide, which made great contribution to the preservation and dissemination of Chinese culture, bibliography and library science.
+Emperor Cheng of Han Liu Ao, then, selected some excellent officers who efficiently promoted the development of agriculture.
+He also commanded the officers to collect and edit books nationwide, which made great contributions to the preservation and dissemination of Chinese culture, bibliography, and library science.

 Under his ruling, borders were stable and people were living in peace.